symonk/symonk.github.io/_posts/2017-07-22-quality-assurance-questions-answers.md

 **Lackluster Tools:** Company skimps or refuses to invest in adaquate tooling, this could be test case software, hardware, automation tools, time tracking tools etc.  In order to overcome this problem you should create a business case for the tools in question, analysing your need for them and present it to your line manager.

 **Lack Of Training:** Work requires learning new skills or the team does not have all bases covered from a skill set perspective, for example how to test APIs.
-To overcome this problem you should speak to your line manager alerting them about the defeciency of skills within the team for that area and present some recommendations for training which could help the team, import to document the learning for newer starts later.
+To overcome this problem you should speak to your line manager alerting them about the defeciency of skills within the team for that area and present some recommendations for training which could help the team, important to document the learning for newer starts later, have an interest to self teach your self, "I can't" is a lazy persons excuse.

 **Application instability:** The application is very unstable, there are a lot of defects and progressing is taking much slower than expected, this could be due to inexperienced developers working on the project, unmaintainable code starting to come back and haunt us.